 And even if you are not uploading your workouts anywhere, having your 1000 m or 5000 m best time will help you to compare your abilities with your hardened friends from cross-fit.

 Saving rowing workouts to online platforms

-Problem with most of the gym equipment (rowers included) is that in a lot of cases they do not support any links to a modern sports watches, fitness trackers or phones.
+Problem with most of the gym equipment (rowers included) is that in a lot of cases they do not support any links to modern sports watches, fitness trackers or phones.
 Or, if they do, they support the technology that your watch does not have, like old Polar if you Garmin or Suunto, or Bluetooth if you sport older Garmin with only ANT+ link.
-If you’re lucky to have rowing machine, which is out-of-the-box compatible with a device on your wrist, you won’t have any problems uploading your workouts and you may stop reading here.
+If you’re lucky to have a rowing machine, which is out-of-the-box compatible with a device on your wrist, you won’t have any problems uploading your workouts and you may stop reading here.

 If you’re not so lucky, an you’re not a techie who sees connecting everything as a personal challenge (I even upgraded gym’s rower firmware [process seen in title picture] and hooked it to scrapheap Samsung Galaxy S4 mobile to make everything work), you still may find some way to have everything logged to your favorite online platform, be it Garmin Connect, Strava or Endomondo.

 First, most modern fitness watches made by Garmin, Suunto or Polar have dedicated rowing activities.
 They might not be listed on a first page, but check your manual or wander around, and you’ll find it.